 Health insurance in Ireland

-Medicines and pharmacies in Ireland
+Pharmacies and medicines in Ireland

 Emergency services in Ireland

 Both public and private hospitals have Accident and Emergency (A&E) departments for serious emergencies.
-Expats can dial 999 or 112 for an ambulance in an emergency.
+You can dial 999 or 112 for an ambulance in an emergency.
 Patients without a Medical Card may be charged for A&E services.

 Expat Health Insurance